nirmal-mekala/wizardry/docs/finalizing-setup.md

 # Finalizing Setup

-While the script will get you most of the way there,some setup remains.
+While the script will get you most of the way there, some setup remains.
 To get things _just right_, follow these steps.
 You can even copy this file to  create an easy checklist.